mayank95b/Temperature_monitoring_using_IoT-hub/README.md

 Procedure:

 Step1 :
-Download the sample Python project from https://github.com/Azure-Samples/azure-iot-samples-python/archive/master.zip and extract the ZIP archive
+Download the Python project from https://github.com/mayank95b/DHT11SensorAzure-IoT-hub-Rasp.git and extract the ZIP archive.

 Step2 :
 Installing the Adafruit DHT11 library on Raspberry Pi: